zilaeric/asyrp-extension/blogpost.md

   </tr>
 </table>

 Lastly, as mentioned in the architecture section there are four ways to interpret the bottleneck feature map to get the input sequences for the transformer blocks.
-In Table **182** we compare the different variants and show that a pixel-channel dual transformer block performs best.
-Visually some examples are shown in Figure **TODO**.
+In Table **TODO** we compare the different variants and show that a pixel-channel dual transformer block performs best.
+Visually some examples are shown in Figure **182**.

 <table align="center">
   <tr align="center">